DigiBP/AS25_Chocolat_Express/README.md

 # Technologies Used
-To tackle the current challenges of the AS-IS Process the following technologies have been used and applied:
+The following technologies have been used and applied:

 | Component               | Purpose                                        |
 |-------------------------|----------------------------------------------|